• Home

 Bulerías…. the Holy Grail of Flamenco

-But what’s more important when you’re learning how to dance a general Bulerías, is being able to LISTEN to the cante and FEEL the transitions as well as understand the general structure-
+Again, what’s most important when you’re learning how to dance a general Bulerías, is being able to LISTEN to the cante and FEEL the transitions as well as understand the general structure.
+And being able to do all of the steps IN COMPAS is a given, right??

-What?
-I know.
-But it just takes a lot of practice listening and watching.
+It “just” takes a lot of practice listening and watching, testing it out, messing up, and then trying again.
 And you can practice here!

 Casa Patas — with La Farruca, Saray de los Reyes, el Carpeta and more